ddoyediran/data-structure/README.md

 Make sure `node` and `npm` are installed. check here if not: How to [Install Node](https://nodejs.org/en/download/).
 Then `cd` to your local directory where you cloned and run "node nameOfTheFile" e.g `node stackExample.js`.

+## I have an optimised solution "Memory and/ or Time"

+If you have an optimised solution.
+Feel free to let me know - remember I'm doing this to learn.
+Simple clone, create a branch, write your solution with explanation. commit and push.
+I look forward to your solution.
+Thank you in advance 🙏.